EVerest/EVerest/README.md

 Everest working group meetings occur on a weekly basis.
 A full calendar with invitations to all meetings can be found [here.](https://zoom-lfx.platform.linuxfoundation.org/meetings/everest?view=month)

-Additionally, if you or your organization would like to set up a 30 minute 1:1 meeting with EVerest leadership.
-Please follow the link [here.](https://calendly.com/manuel-ziegler-pionix/30min?month=2024-08)
+Additionally, if you and/or your organization would like to set up a 30 minute 1:1 meeting please follow the link [here.](https://calendly.com/manuel-ziegler-pionix/30min?month=2024-08)

 Check out our [YouTube Page](https://www.youtube.com/@lfe_everest) for instructional videos and meeting archives.